ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 - [`Docker-Compose`](https://docs.docker.com/compose/install/)
 - [`OMDb API`](https://www.omdbapi.com/) KEY

-  To search movies in `OMDb API` and add them, we need to obtain an API KEY from `OMDb API`.
+  To search movies in `OMDb API`, we need to obtain an API KEY from `OMDb API`.
 In order to do it, access https://www.omdbapi.com/apikey.aspx and follow the steps provided by the website.

 ## Start and Initialize LocalStack